omoke1/vp0/README.md

-# VPO Landing Page - React TypeScript
+# Veyra App - React TypeScript

-A modern, responsive landing page for VPO (Verifiable Truth for the Prediction Economy) built with React, TypeScript, and Tailwind CSS.
+A modern, responsive application for Veyra (Verifiable Truth for the Prediction Economy) built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Features